 The Secret Service goal is to increase the veteran workforce to 25%.
-Data as of August, 2021.

 The Secret Service hires only the best.
 We seek applicants whose technical abilities match their exceptional character.
 Defend America with us.
 You were born to safeguard the fruit of democracy.